If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Is Aquaman 2 on any streaming service?

-At time of writing, Aquaman and the Lost Kingdom is available to purchase or rent digitally on a number of platforms — like Prime Video, for example, or Apple TV, but is not available as part of any streaming service.
-As with all other DC movies, when it does show up on one, it’ll be Max, which has first streaming rights for all Warner Bros.-produced movies; there is speculation that the movie will be added to the service in early March.
+Aquaman and the Lost Kingdom is available to purchase or rent digitally on a number of platforms — like Prime Video, for example, or Apple TV, but is also, at time of writing, available to stream on Max, which has first streaming rights for all Warner Bros.-produced movies.

 Want to know more about the upcoming DC projects that are both inside and outside of the new canon?
 We’re ready to tell you everything we know.